-9 – How much can your vehicle really tow?
+9 – How much weight can the truck tow?

-Conventional Towing is meant to mean bumper pull with a frame mounted hitch.
-Would be really unwise to tow from a ball mounted directly to your bumper as the mounts from the bumper to the frame are not that strong.
+This means bumper pulling an RV with a frame mounted hitch.
+It would be really unwise to tow from a ball mounted directly to your bumper as the mounts from the bumper to the frame are not that strong.
 With a frame mounted hitch, there’s a few other things you need to keep in mind but we’ll discuss that more in number 14.
 Conventional towing will be most common for most beginning campers as its the best way to start getting into camping.
 You’ll find this most common with Tent Trailers and your standard enclosed trailer.

-5th Wheel Towing will be a mounted directly in the bed of your truck.
-This will provide a larger towing capacity as it provides more weight distribution over your rear wheels and suspension.
-You’ll start seeing this in your 3/4 ton and 1 ton pickups.
-5th wheel towing will also provide you the best ride comfort going down the roads and easier up/down hills.
-The 5th wheel hitches will utilize a kingpin and pin receiver and you’ll find a wide variety of different receivers.
-5th wheel towing you’ll also find to be the most expensive route, so not generally recommended for the first time camper purchase.
+When you mount an RV directly in the bed of your truck, that is fifth wheel towing.
+This provides a larger towing capacity.
+It provides more weight distribution over your rear wheels and suspension.
+You’ll start seeing this capability in 3/4 ton and 1 ton pickups.
+Fifth wheel towing can be superior over bumper pull trailer towing because it enables more comfort going down the roads and easier towing up and down hills.
+The 5th wheel hitches utilize a kingpin and pin receiver (you’ll find a wide variety of different receivers).

-Goose Neck Towing is generally going to be meant for towing horse trailers and the actual hitch its self will be a ball and coupler.
-This mount will still be in the center of the bed between the wheel wells to help distribute the weight of the trailer.
-This and the 5th wheel will generally be similar on towing capacity documents for the vehicle you own or shopping for.
+Generally, goose neck towing is used when hauling horse trailers.
+The hitch is a ball and coupler, with the mount in the center of the bed between the wheel wells.
+This helps to better distribute the weight of the trailer.
+This and the 5th wheel will generally be similar on towing capacities.

 8 – What kind of Hitch should I have (Conventional Towing)?

-Hitch Class 1 – Towing capacity is up to 2,000 lbs and meant for small recreational vehicles, bike racks and cargo boxes.
+Towing capacity is up to 2,000 lbs and meant for small recreational vehicles, bike racks and cargo boxes.
 I’d really recommend not towing anything with these smaller hitches.
-Also, the hitch size will generally be smaller then your generic receiver.
+Also, the hitch size will generally be smaller than your generic receiver.

-Hitch Class 2 – Towing capacity will be up to 3,500 lbs.
-You’ll generally find this in Van/SUV’s and Light Duty pick ups.
-Hitch size will actually be more that standard size you’re wanting but still would only recommend towing a feather weight trailer/hybrid or tent trailer.
-It’s also recommend not to exceed over 2 utility vehicles or a small boat.
+Towing capacity will be up to 3,500 lbs.
+You’ll generally find this in Van/SUV’s and Light Duty pickups.
+Hitch size will actually be more than the standard size you’re wanting but still would only recommend towing a featherweight trailer/hybrid or tent trailer.
+It’s also recommended not to exceed over 2 utility vehicles or a small boat.

-Hitch Class 3 – Towing capacity will be up to 8,000 lbs and more common in those 1/2 – 1 ton pickups.
-This will give you the ability to tow between a small to a medium sized trailer.
+Towing capacity will be up to 8,000 lbs and more common in those 1/2 – 1 ton pickups.
+This will give you the ability to tow between a small to a medium-sized trailer.

-Hitch Class 4/5 – Towing capacity will be up to a staggering 18,000 lbs.
+Towing capacity will be up to a staggering 18,000 lbs.
 This will be more common in the full size heavy duty and dully trucks.
-With this, you’re options are wide open for towing a large RV to even a space shuttle (if its in your cards).
+With this, your options are wide open for towing a large RV to even a space shuttle (if it’s in your cards).

-7 – What do I need to look for wiring my trailer?
+7 – What do I need for wiring my trailer?

 There are several different kinds of wiring harnesses and adapters.
-I’d recommend before buying an adapter to check first how many prongs your trailer has and the inlet connector on your truck.
+Before buying an adapter, check how many prongs your trailer connector has and compare it to the inlet connector on your truck.

-6 – How to avoid wear on your tires/shocks and increase performance
+6 – Avoid wear on your tires and shocks (and increase performance)

 Either option will be great but you’ve gotta weight cost vs time.
 Air bags will cost you more but the overall hassle of adjustment is sooo much easier.
 Yes, you can mount helper springs on and set up the adjustment and never leave it, but when you’re truck isn’t under load – not always best to have it setup in that same position.
 You’ll notice a much stiffer ride while not having your trailer attached.

 There are so many things you’re able to do to your vehicle regardless if you have a gas or diesel engine.
-I personally have always stayed away from aftermarket tuning or deletes for diesel, but there are some great items to look at to help your vehicle preform better – specially for towing!
-While towing your truck will be under a lot more weight and hills will really bog it down to cause higher rpm’s and the need to breather harder.
+I personally have always stayed away from aftermarket tuning or deletes for diesel.
+But there are some great items to look at to help your vehicle perform better – especially for towing!

 First thing I’d recommend would be a Cold Air intake.
 These are fairly inexpensive, for a decent one like K&N or Spectre; you’re looking between $100-$300 depending on the vehicle.
 This is going to create more air flow directly to your motor, pick up colder air because of where the filter sits down lower in the engine bay, create a meaner engine noise (always love this), and most importantly better HP and MPG.